funkhaus/fuxt/README.md

 1. Disable privacy mode on WordPress host (if applicable)
 1. Install promoted Plugins
+1. Go to Settings > General, and set the "Site Address (URL)" to be the frontend URL.
+Often times you'll have to email your host (Flywheel) to get them to allow this field to be edited.
 1. Save Permalinks in the WordPress dashboard (WP-GQL requires this)
-1. Define image sizes and menus in `/functions/theme-config.php`
+1. Define image sizes and menu locations in `/functions/theme-config.php`.

 ## Fonts